Super Sharanya Review: A good one-time watch

 Read: Indian teenage dramas that you will enjoy

 The movie focuses on the female lead, Sharanya who is an attractive young girl, which directly implies that she is pestered by several men around her.
 But the strength of the film lies in how it doesn’t make her a damsel in distress and opts for a humorous approach here.
-There’s Ajith Menon, a caricature version of Arjun Reddy, who is a senior in Sharanya’s college and keeps bothering her with his proposal to marry her.
+There’s Ajith Menon, a caricature version of Arjun Reddy.
+He is a senior in Sharanya’s college and keeps bothering her with his proposal to marry her.
 Her classmate, Sangeeth (played by the hilarious Naslen K Gafoor) also seems to take a liking for Sharanya but never really bothers her with that.
 The creepiest of all is her professor who proposes to her during her viva and takes revenge on her for the rejection by intentionally failing her for the exams.

-The film is called Super Sharanya, as that is the female lead’s nickname.
-But we are never made aware of the reason for this nickname.
 Sharanya is shown as a naïve, underconfident girl in the beginning, but this doesn’t really change much towards the end, making me doubt if it would be fair enough to tag the film as a ‘coming-of-age-drama’.
 The character detailing is one of the best parts of the film.
 Every character, main or supporting, has something worth noticing.

 Though 160 minutes may seem a little stretched, Super Sharanya would manage to serve as a good weekend watch.